led02/card10_firmware/Documentation/epicardium-guide.rst

 * API calls have the prefix ``epic_`` which of course is just an abbreviation for *Epicardium*.
-* There are no special rules regarding call numbers, choose any number not yet in use.
-Call numbers are ``uint32_t`` so you have plenty to choose from.
 * Only use types from the standard library or types defined (and documented!) in ``epicardium.h``.  **Never** include another header in ``epicardium.h``.
 * When passing pointers, keep in mind that this will mean the other core will